Bard

 Skilled Minstrel

-You gain proficiency in one of the following skills: History, Performance, or Persuasion
+You gain proficiency in one of the following skills: Performance, Persuasion, or Sleight of hands

 Expert Musician